Bill McKenzie (rugby league)

 Bill McKenzie was a New Zealand rugby league footballer who represented New Zealand.

 Playing career

 McKenzie played in the Canterbury Rugby League competition and represented Canterbury.

-In 1947 he was first selected for the New Zealand national rugby league team, however he did not make his test debut until 1949 against Australia.
-He had earlier in the tour played against Australia for the South Island.
+In 1947 he was first selected for the New Zealand national rugby league team, for the 1947–48 tour of Great Britain and France in which he played in eight matches against club sides, and twice more in the 1948 tour of Australia.
+However, he did not make his test debut until 1949 against Australia when he played in both test matches and also for the South Island against the Kangaroo tourists.

 In 1950 he moved north and represented both Auckland and the North Island.
 He also played for the Ngaruawahia club in the Waikato Rugby League competition.

 In 1952 he returned home, joining the newly formed Marist club in the Canterbury Rugby League competition.
 This helped relaunch his career and he was again selected for New Zealand, after a three-year absence.